ash9995/ash9995/README.md

 - 🛠 I’m currently working on the **Wasel App**, a project focused on seamless communication for DHH (Deaf and Hard of Hearing) individuals using AI technology.
 - 🌱 I’m continually enhancing my knowledge in iOS development and exploring new frameworks and tools.
 - 💬 Ask me about **iOS development** and **app design**.
-- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/aisha-alshammari)
+- 📫 How to reach me: [LinkedIn](www.linkedin.com/in/aisha-rashid-alshammari-1a5700250)
 - ⚡ Fun fact: I thrive on solving complex problems, and each bug fixed is a step closer to a perfect app!

 ## 📚 Projects

-- **Gasgo App**: An innovative application to locate the nearest gas stations with comprehensive station information and services, featuring turn-by-turn directions using Apple Maps.
+● **GasGo App**: An app for facilitating finding services available at gas stations.

+● **Esaham App**: A planting app designed to Track your plant growth, access valuable gardening resources, and leverage AI to diagnose and treat plant issues

+● **Raheeb App**: a transformative app designed for your mental wellness journey

-- **Jadeela**: An AI-powered app that detects hair type and provides a personalized hair routine and product recommendations.
+● **Jadeela App**: an app that uses AI to detect your hair type and creating personalized routines

-- **CodeHive**: An app designed to facilitate portfolio creation for developers, making the process straightforward and efficient.
+● **IHAYDRATE App**: an app that helps you count you water intake by you personal info working on wahtchOs

+● **CODEHIVE App**: ap app that helps developers organize there protifolio seamlessly working on macOs

+● **Emojenary adveture**: a fun engaging game that make you guess the names of moves games ets with emojes in short

+● **Wasel**: an app that help the deaf and hard hearing people to easly comunicate useing AI hand gesture to text

 ## 💻 What I Do